 Key details we need, include:

 - Loan amount and repayment: This is where you decide how much money you want to borrow and for how long you will need to repay the loan.
-Our small loans range from £100 - £5000 with a tailored repayment plan of 1 - 24 months
+The lenders we work with can provide financing from £100 – £5000 with a tailored repayment plan of 1 – 60 months

 - Personal information and contact details: We require some personal details as well as your contact number and email address.

 - Living arrangements: Including where you currently live and for how long you have lived in said residence.